Philogy/meth-weth/README.md

 providing a trustless, immutable and standardized way for smart contracts to abstract away the difference between the native ETH asset and fungible [ERC20](https://eips.ethereum.org/EIPS/eip-20) tokens.

-> Why "YAM-WETH" inspired by the name of the YAML format "YAM-WETH" stands for "Yet Another
+> The name "YAM-WETH" is inspired by the name of the YAML format.
+"YAM-WETH" stands for "Yet Another
 > Maximized WETH"

 ## ✅ Why YAM WETH over WETH9?